Measure the Critical Rendering Path

 • domContentLoaded typically marks when both the DOM and CSSOM are ready.

-• If there is no parser blocking JavaScript then DOMContentLoaded will fire immediately after domInteractive.
+• If there is no parser blocking JavaScript then DOMContentLoaded fires immediately after domInteractive.

 • domComplete marks when the page and all of its subresources are ready.